Know before you go. Twilight on the Pier - the quintessential Santa Monica beach concert series - is back for 2019.

 With Twilight-only specials at Pier restaurants and a 21+ concert garden, visitors will have plenty of choices for dining and imbibing.

 No more BYOB on the beach (which was never allowed to begin with)!
-A fine selection of non-alcoholic drinks will also be available.
+An extensive selection of non-alcoholic drinks will also be available.

 Though not anticipated, in the event of an emergency, stay up to date on the latest alerts with SM Alerts.
 Sign up today!
 And remember, if you see something, say something!